Manav-Vaddoriya/Job-recommendation/README.md

 **Why this approach worked better:**
 * No requirement for hard negatives
-* Hybrid search combines semantic similarity and keyword relevance, improving result * quality
+* Hybrid search combines semantic similarity and keyword relevance, improving * quality
 * Fast retrieval leads to lower inference latency
 * Domain re-ranking prioritizes the most relevant job roles
 * The re-ranking model is trained on ~200,000 samples with balanced representation across domains, avoiding class imbalance